Aetrius/StockScrape/README.md

-# Crypto 💸🌐 Web Scraper & Exporter
+# Stock 💸🌐 Web Scraper & Exporter

 This project is utilized to scrape a web endpoints to utilize client data rather than utilize a paid API.
 Freemium at the cost of my own hardware computing power and storage.